liaoxiong3x/DeepCreamPy/README.md

 - pyamg (only needed if poisson blending is enabled in decensor.py)
 - matplotlib (only for running test.py)

-Tested on Ubuntu 16.04.
-Cannot run on Windows since Tensorflow on Windows is for Python 3.
+Tested on Ubuntu 16.04 and Windows.

+Poisson blending is disabled by default since it has little effect on output quality.

-Pillow, tqdm, and matplotlib can all be installed using pip.
+Pillow, tqdm, scipy, pyamg, and matplotlib can all be installed using pip.

 # Model
 The pretrained model can be downloaded from https://drive.google.com/open?id=1mWHYSj0LDSbJQQxjR4hUMykQkVve2U3Q.